Dgoodwin92/eat-well/testing.md

 * recipes.html
 ![HTML](static/images/testing/recipes-page.png)
-The warnings are for semantics and lack of certain headers, I am happy with the headings that I do have so did not feel any changes were needed.
+The warnings are for semantics and lack of certain headers.
+Errors for multiple id's have been corrected.

 * edit-recipe.html
 ![HTML](static/images/testing/edit-page.png)